 This is the number one request that we receive, so we started referring people to trusted realtors in select areas only.
 Click HERE for more information and/or to request a referral.

 Do I need a special visa to live there?

 It really depends what you want to do here and what country you are from.
 Since most of the readers are from either the United States or Canada, the information that we provide is best suited for them.

 So far, we have only discussed the visa options for those people who want to retire in Mexico but will not be working here: Retiring in Mexico: Which Visa Option is Best for You.

-We have been quite impressed with both the cost and the quality of the health care here in Mexico.
-To learn why, check out What Impressed me About Doctors in Mexico.
+We have been quite impressed with both the cost and the quality of the health care here in Mexico: Check out Mexico: Home of Affordable Healthcare.

 If you are curious at the out-of-pocket costs of health care without insurance, check out Mexico: A Look at the Costs of Medical and Dental Treatment.